 Brooklyn Sorachi Ace is sunshine in a glass, a shining example of the versatility of one of the world's most intriguing hops.
 This beer is a superstar at the table, and we enjoy it with seafood dishes, fresh cheese, poultry, barbecue, and even tomato-based pasta sauces.
 All by itself it puts on a great solo performance too, and we can honestly say you've never tasted any beer quite like it.
 Go ahead, pour yourself some sunshine.

-Malts: German two-row Pilsner Malt
+Malts: German Pilsner

 Hops: Washington-grown Sorachi Ace

 Yeast: Our special Belgian strain (primary); Champagne yeast (secondary)

 Food Pairings: Fish tacos, shrimp, barbecue, salads, curries, playful breezes, grilled meats, pork buns, brief guitar solos, unexpected puns, and fresh goat cheeses